 - Gives access to life- long learning via membership of the Royal Society of Biology

 In order to remain on the RSciTech register you are required to complete a CPD record on myCPD (via mySociety).
-Please see our example RSciTech CPD record and Learning for Life document for more details.
+For further information and guidance on applying to the register, and CPD, please look through the documents below.